brainfoolong/rcon-web-admin/README.md

-# Rust Web Admin
+# RCON Web Admin
-Online RCON console and web interface for your Rust server.

 # Work in progress
-No release yet.
+No release yet, no function yet.